zack242/Web-Chat-App/README.md

 ## Usage

-*To be able to try out all the features of your application, it is necessary to use at least 2 users: the admin account (email: admin@example.com, password: password)*
+*To be able to try out all the features of your application, it is necessary to use at least 2 users: the admin account (email: admin@example.com, password: password and your personal one)*

 * Clone this repository, from your local machine:
   ```